MicroBrew09/xenon-lfp-analysis/docs/source/Installation.rst

 d.
 Now you can double click on the file to run the application.

-    If you get a security warning, click on the Apple logo -> System Preferences -> Security & Privacy \
+    If you get a security warning, click on the Apple logo -> System Preferences -> Security & Privacy. \
-    at the bottom of the window, press 'Allow' to allow the file to run.
+    At the bottom of the window, press 'Allow' to allow the file to run.

 d.
 Copy and Paste the url (http://127.0.0.1:7080) in any browser to run the application